frozone002/log-analyser/README.md

 # log-analyser
 This project analyses logs through file handling.
-This program returns the statistics of the log and prints them coherently.
+It returns the statistics of the log file and prints them coherently.